At Weaver Loveless Law, we are commonly asked, “If I apply for Florida Medicaid, will the State take my home?” Short answer: “No.”

 Florida Medicaid Estate Recovery Program

-If your primary residence is not determined to be your homestead which protects it from creditors, then the home will likely need to be sold and the proceeds used to pay Medicaid.
-If your probate consists of cash accounts, including checking accounts, savings accounts, stocks, bonds, certificates of deposits, retirement accounts, etc., these assets will be available for payment of a Medicaid lien.
+If your primary residence is not determined to be your homestead, then the estate will likely need to sell the home.
+The proceeds of this sale will be used to pay Medicaid.
+If your probate consists of cash accounts, these assets will be available for payment of a Medicaid lien.

 What You Can Do

 It is important to discuss your situation with an elder law attorney to avoid probate and to consider Medicaid recovery.
 Do you want to discuss your Medicaid or asset protection for you or a loved one?
-Then please don’t hesitate to get in touch with our compassionate and knowledgeable professionals at Weaver Loveless Law to discuss all of your options so you can make informed decisions.
+Get in touch with our compassionate and knowledgeable professionals at Weaver Loveless Law.
+We can discuss all of your options so you can make informed decisions.

 Call our office at (863) 657-0770 to schedule a free elder law consultation and we will take the time to review your situation.